For the first time this is a compiled record of the 1977/78 FA Cup run.

 Wrexham 1 Blyth Spartans 1

 Team: Dave Clarke, John Waterson, Ron Guthrie, Eddie Alder, Ronnie Scott, Tommy Dixon, Alan Shoulder, Keith Houghton, Terry Johnson, Rob Carney, Steve Carney.

 Wrexham team: Dai Davies, Mickey Evans, Alan Hill, Gareth Davis, John Roberts, Mickey Thomas, Bobby Shinton, Mel Sutton, Dixie McNeil, Graham Whittle, Les Cartwright.

 Sub: John Lyons.

 Spartans were the first Non League side to play in the 5th Round for 29 years.
 Highlights of the game was shown on Match of the Day that night and the entire country saw the injustice as Alf Grey received even more criticism after the game for a pivotal decision he made during the game.

 Blyth took a 12th minute lead when Terry Johnson latched onto a poor back pass to slot the ball under the advancing Dai Davies.
 Blyth survived several scares to hold their lead until half time.
 Wrexham piled on the pressure after the break, a mix of poor finishing and good defending saw the home side struggle to break down the Spartans defence.
-In the 67th minute tempers boiled over with several player shaving had running feuds.
+In the 67th minute tempers boiled over several player shaving had running feuds.
 Steve Carney challenged John Lyons near the corner flag, Lyons then lashed out kicking Carney in the stomach as he fell over.
 The showed Lyons straight red card and then as Carney received treatment showed him his second yellow for the challenge and therefore produced the red card!.

 Blyth appeared to have weather Wrexham’s late pressure when McNeil inexplicably divert Shinton’s goal bound header onto the bar!.